View current

 RCM Mark The Regulatory Compliance Mark or RCM is a symbol utilised to show regulatory compliance under the defining standard (AS/NZS 4417.1:2012 & AS/NZS 4417.2:2020 Regulatory compliance mark for electrical and electronic equipment – Use of the mark).

-See linked image: RCM Mark
+See linked image: RCM Mark (Regulatory compliance mark for electrical and electronic equipment)

 Residual Current Devices (RCD) A device intended to isolate electrical supply to protected circuits, socket outlets or electrical equipment in the event of a current flow to earth that exceeds a predetermined value.
 The RCD may be a fixed RCD or a portable RCD.